 Other accessories include a mouse, external keyboard, storage, and a mouse pad.
 I’m working on creating a complete list of laptop accessories.
 Check back in a little while to see the updated list.

 That’s it for the recommended specs for UI and UX design laptops.
 However, before I’m going to conclude, I still have a few frequently asked questions to answer.
 Please take a look at them below.

 Should I buy a two-in-one hybrid laptop, like the Microsoft Surface Book, for example?

-One of my favourites is the Microsoft Surface Book 2, which is a great Windows PC.
-I would highly recommend it.
-It has great power, battery life and checks all the marks I’ve mentioned above.
-An added benefit is that it can work as a tablet as well, which is nice if you are on the road a lot and if you like to draw.
+One of my favorites is the Microsoft Surface Book 3, an excellent two-in-one Windows PC.
+I highly recommend it.
+It checks all the marks I’ve mentioned above.
+It can even work as a tablet, which is nice if you are on the road a lot and if you like to draw.

 Can I use a tablet as a UX designer?